onzfonz/comp227/src/content/0/en/part0b.md

 The *places* page gives some of the responsibility, generating the HTML code for existing places, to the browser.
 The browser tackles this job by executing the JavaScript code it fetched from the server.
-The code fetches the places from the server as JSON data and adds HTML elements for displaying the `places` to the page using the [DOM-API](/part0/fundamentals_of_web_apps#document-object-model-or-dom).
+The code fetches the places from the server as JSON data and adds HTML elements for displaying the `places` on the page using the [DOM-API](/part0/fundamentals_of_web_apps#document-object-model-or-dom).

 In recent years, the [Single-page application](https://en.wikipedia.org/wiki/Single-page_application) (SPA) style of creating web applications has emerged.
 SPA-style websites don't fetch all of their pages separately from the server like our sample application does,